Top-Rated San Bernardino Car Accident Attorney

 - Rialto Area: The intersection of West Baseline, Highway 66, and West Rialto Avenue is a notorious accident-prone area.

-- Colton Freeways: The freeways running through Colton, especially at intersections, pose significant risks for car crashes.
+- Colton Freeways: The freeways running through Colton, particularly at intersections, pose a significant risk for car crashes.

 What Should I Do After a Car Accident In San Bernardino?